Jvlsc/FullStack-Course/part0/exercise06.md

 ## Conclusion:

-The diagram illustrates the process of creating a new note in a single-page application (SPA).
+The diagram illustrates the process of creating a new note in a `Single Page Application (SPA)`.
 The key difference from traditional web applications are:

 - **Enhances user experience** by providing immediate feedback without reloading the page.
 - **Reduces network traffic** by only sending/receiving necessary data (1 HTTP request instead of 5).